(on Better Ways to Achieve individual and collective Health and Efficiency)

 How efficiency is related to mindfulness:

-for the In breath (use one per breath, pick the one that best fits the
+for the In breath, to think about, silently (use one per breath, pick the one that best fits the

-for the Out breath (use one per breath, pick the one that best fits the
+for the Out breath, to think about, silently (use one per breath, pick the one that best fits the

 Just Know you are breathing in and breathing out, with no words.

 Know how it feels.
 You are the Knower.
-The words are just Ego.
+Know the Brain is processing the words.

 When you notice that you are